Rural Homes

 PAS 2035 Retrofit Standards

-The fundamental retrofitting sequence for traditional rural properties begins with maintenance: fixing leaks, gutters, and pointing with lime.
+The right retrofitting sequence for traditional rural properties begins with maintenance: fixing leaks, gutters, and pointing with lime.
 Next comes understanding building construction and condition through professional surveys including thermal imaging and moisture monitoring.

 Airtightness improvements should not compromise vapor permeability.
 Mechanical ventilation compensates for reduced adventitious air changes.
 The Scottish Traditional Building Forum’s Responsible Retrofit Guidance Wheel provides an interactive tool assessing moisture risk for specific interventions.